ChrisZeThird/BotZeFourth/README.md

 [link](https://discord.com/api/oauth2/authorize?client_id=848583084119031808&permissions=397553036369&scope=bot).

 You will first have to give the bot roles that can use the database system.
 Otherwise, you won't be able to use any command related to OC management.
-You'll need the `/addrole roleid` command:
+You'll need the `/addrole` command:

 ![image](https://github.com/ChrisZeThird/BotZeFourth/assets/86256324/ac244c11-726a-464c-a955-556f44200fd8)